The bond that you share with your dog is a special thing. It brings you joy nearly every minute of your day – except when it’s time to vacuum.

 Normal shedding

 It’s no secret that dogs have different types of coats.
-The type of coat your dog has will greatly affect how much hair he leaves around your house.
+The type of coat your dog has will greatly affect how much hair they leave around your house.

 Let’s clear up one thing here – all dogs shed.
 However, how much they shed can vary quite a bit.
 It’s a misconception that hypoallergenic dogs don’t shed at all, but it is true that they tend to shed significantly less than other breeds.